Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge

 \item \textbf{SpreadsheetBench:} This benchmark evaluates agents on real-world spreadsheet manipulation, spanning both cell-level and sheet-level tasks.
-It contains 912 authentic user instructions paired with 2,729 test cases (\~3 per instruction), sourced from Excel forums and blogs.
-Spreadsheets include diverse formats with multi-table sheets (35.7\%) and non-standard tables (42.7\%).
-We test \texttt{o4-mini} using a Python tool-calling agent, and enhance it with by adding an embedding based Retrieval over the \method~KB generated over a small held-out train set of 30 samples.
+It contains 912 authentic user instructions paired with 2,729 test cases (3 per instruction).
+We test \texttt{o4-mini} using a Python tool-calling agent, and enhance it with an embedding based Retrieval over the \method~KB generated over a small held-out train set of 30 samples.

 \end{enumerate}